jayram081/Analyze-the-WIP-Data/README.md

 # ⭐ `Let's start with the Program` :
 >We will first build the logic and will explain and make the program.
 And after the we will make a function to repeat this daily task, make it simple for the account manager who is not well verse with python and save the time.
 >1.
-In First Python Program we will build and explain the entire process
+In First Python Program we will dive into the exploring.
 >2.
-In Second Python Program we will write the function to repeat this daily task, make it simple for the account manager who is not well verse with python and save the time.
+In Second Python Program we will summarize it.